 Where to Find It

-- On the CDE Notice of Action (CD-7617 form), look in Section 3, "Parent/Caretaker Information.”
+On the CDE Notice of Action (CD-7617 form), “Parent/Caretaker Information.”

 Rules and Guidelines

-- This information is required.
+This information field is required.

-- The zip code must contain nine digits.
+The zip code must contain nine digits.
 The primary five-digit zip code and the four-digit extension.

-- Enter numbers only.
+Enter numbers only.

 Error Messages and Solutions

-The zip code is required.
-[801A File Transfer], [801A Web Input], [801B]
+- The Zip Code is required.
+[801A Electronic File Transfer], [801A Input/Edit], [801B]

-A valid Head of Household Zip Code must have 9 numbers.
-[801A File Transfer], [801A Web Input], [801B]
+- A valid Head of Household Zip Code must have 9 numbers.
+[801A Electronic File Transfer], [801A Input/Edit], [801B]

-The United States Postal Service (USPS) does not provide mail delivery to some of our families residences and there is no nine-digit zip code associated with their residence.
+- The United States Postal Service (USPS) does not provide mail delivery to some of our families residences and there is no nine-digit zip code associated with their residence.
 Some families have a Post Office Box and some pick up their mail General Delivery at their local Post Office.
 What Zip Code should I report for these families?

-What zip code do I use--the family's residence or the zip code of the child care provider?
+- Which zip code do I use--the family's residence or the zip code of the child care provider?